-Any one of these behaviors may not indicate abusive actions, but it’s important to know the red flags and take time to explore them.
+Any one of these behaviors may not indicate abuse, but they may be red flags and it’s important to be alert to them.

 Are men victims of intimate partner abuse?

-Yes, men are sometimes victims of domestic abuse.
+Yes, men can be victims of intimate partner abuse.

 A 2001 U.S. study revealed that 85 percent of the victims were female with a male batterer.
-The other 15 percent includes intimate partner violence in gay and lesbian relationships and men who were battered by a female partner.
+The other 15 percent included persons in gay and lesbian relationships and men who were battered by a female partner.

 When we talk about intimate partner abuse, we’re not talking about men versus women or women versus men.
 We’re talking about violence versus peace.
 We’re talking about control versus respect.
 Intimate partner abuse affects us all, and all of us – women, children and men – must be part of the solution.